VariantSync/DiffDetective/README.md

 ### 4.2 Forked Repositories for Replication
 To guarantee the exact replication of our validation, we created forks of all 44 open-source repositories at the state we performed the validation for our paper.
 The forked repositories are listed in the [replication datasets](docs/replication/datasets.md) and are located at the Github user profile [DiffDetective](https://github.com/DiffDetective?tab=repositories).
-These repositories are used when running the replication as described under `1.2`.
+These repositories are used when running the replication as described under `1.2` and in the [INSTALL](INSTALL.md).

 ## 5. Running DiffDetective on Custom Datasets
 You can also run DiffDetective on other datasets by providing the path to the dataset file as first argument to the execution script: